 The COVID-19 pandemic is affecting every aspect of people’s lives and placing great demands on governments and public institutions.

 The scale of the UK government’s response will have implications for public spending and public service delivery for years to come.
-It is too early to tell what the impact will be, but it will be profound.
+It is too early to tell what the full impact will be, but it will be profound.

 As the UK’s public spending watchdog, it is our role to support Parliament in holding the government to account.
-We will be carrying out a substantial programme of audit work on the government’s response to COVID-19 and will continue to do so.
+We are carrying out a substantial programme of audit work on the government’s response to COVID-19 and will continue to do so.
 Our work will also provide expert insight to help ensure that appropriate lessons are learned for the future.

 Gareth Davies, Comptroller & Auditor General

 Our programme of work

-In light of the wide range and significance of the government’s actions to tackle the COVID-19 crisis, we intend to carry out a broad and varied programme of work.
+In light of the wide range and significance of the government’s actions to tackle the COVID-19 crisis, we are carrying out a broad and varied programme of work.

 We are looking at government preparedness for the pandemic, the spending on the direct health response and the wider emergency response.
 We are also looking at the measures aimed at protecting businesses and individuals from the economic impact.

 We will prioritise our work on areas where we think there have been particular challenges and where we feel there is most to learn.